 Dear Sirs

-[AMOUNT] euro-commercial paper programme
+£[AMOUNT] euro-commercial paper programme

-We refer to a dealer agreement dated [DATE] (the “Dealer Agreement”) between ourselves as Issuer, [[GUARANTOR] as Guarantor,] [ARRANGER] as Arranger, [DEALERS] as Dealers relating to a [AMOUNT] euro-commercial paper programme.
+We refer to a dealer agreement dated [DATE] (the “Dealer Agreement”) between ourselves as Issuer, [[GUARANTOR] as Guarantor,] [ARRANGER] as Arranger, [DEALERS] as Dealers relating to a £[AMOUNT] euro-commercial paper programme.
 Terms used in the Dealer Agreement shall have the same meaning in this letter.

-In accordance with Clause 7.2 (Appointment of Dealers) and upon the terms of the Dealer Agreement, we hereby appoint you as an Additional Dealer [for the Programme [with immediate effect] [with effect from [ ]]/[for the issue of [description of issue] [for the period • to •]].
+In accordance with Clause 7.2 (Appointment of Dealers) and upon the terms of the Dealer Agreement, we hereby appoint you as an Additional Dealer [for the Programme [with immediate effect] [with effect from [●]]/[for the issue of [description of issue] [for the period [●] to [●]].
 [Copies of each of the condition precedent documents set out in Schedule 1 to the Dealer Agreement have been sent to you, as requested].

 Please confirm acceptance of your appointment upon such terms by signing and returning to us the enclosed copy of this letter, whereupon you will, in accordance with Clause 7.2 (Appointment of Dealers) of the Dealer Agreement, become a party to the Dealer Agreement vested with all the authority, rights, powers, duties and obligations set out in that Clause 7.2.